singularity0614/jerryjin.dev/posts/blog/end-of-2022.md

 ---
-title: 'End of 2022'
+title: End of 2022
-description: 'The end of the year where Jerry Jin has grown into an overlord.'
+description: The end of the year where Jerry Jin has grown into an overlord.
-date: '31/12/2022'
+date: 31/12/2022
 ---

 This year was one of the better years for me, both in terms of my academics as well as my well-being.
 The biggest change was probably the end of lockdowns, being free for the whole year certainly improved my social life.